fahnestockj/clerk-sync-org-server-actions/README.md

 ## Minimal Reproduction For Clerk Support Ticket

-I've been running into errors thrown by Clerk when calling auth() with OrganizationSync turned on in middleware.
-It seems like sentry plays a role aswell
+I've been running into errors thrown by Clerk when auth() is called with Sentry enabled.

 When reproducing this issue I've realised that the package manager plays a role so **pnpm must be used**.